GPS Trackers for Dementia and Alzheimer's

 When the person wanders, you will know

-If and when they wander too far, receive an alert direct to your phone.
-You can set a “geo-fence” on the GPS Tracker, so that if they overstep a set radius (e.g. 100 meters away from home) then the device will automatically send a text alert with map location to you, and up to two other carers, family neighbours or friends.
+If and when the person with dementia or Alzheimer's wanders too far, receive a GPS location alert direct to your phone.
+You can set a “geo-fence” on the GPS Tracker for dementia, so that if they overstep a set radius (e.g. 100 meters away from home) then the device will automatically send a text alert with map location to you, and up to two other carers, family neighbours or friends.
 More about various GPS Tracker alerts.

 We’ve heard many stories of the police being called out to help in these searches, which can be terrifying for the family.
 With our Stray Star GPS Tracker for dementia, you can request a location text whenever you need one - taking you straight to the location on Google Maps on your phone.